July 14

 The Savior is promised

 During the time of Isaiah, Micah the prophet also preached to the people of Judah.
-Though he had warned them of judgment, his message was filled with hope for the future—hope that only one person could bring to a sinful world.
-This is what the Lord said through the prophet Micah; “Oh Bethlehem, you are one of the smallest towns in Judah, but out of you will come a great King who has been alive from before time began.”
+Though he warned them of judgment, his message was filled with hope for the future—hope that only one person could bring to a sinful world.
+This is what the Lord said through the prophet Micah: “Oh Bethlehem, you are one of the smallest towns in Judah, but out of you will come a great King whose origins are from before time began.”

-God would allow His people to be ruled by their enemies until the time when the mother gives birth to her child, and the rest of the Lord’s people join the Israelites.
+God would allow His people to be ruled by their enemies until the time when the mother gave birth to her child and the rest of the Lord’s people returned to join the Israelites.

 Did the Old Testament prophets know about Jesus?

-After many years, when Jesus was born on earth as Micah had prophesied, Herod who was king at that time asked the religious leaders to find out if the prophets had said anything about a great king that was to be born.
-They searched the Scriptures and found this exact prophecy where Micah said that a ruler would be born in Bethlehem (read Matthew 2:5-6).
+Many years later, when Jesus was born on earth, just as Micah had prophesied, King Herod asked the religious leaders whether the prophets had said anything about a great king who was to be born.
+They searched the Scriptures and found this very prophecy, in which Micah said that a ruler would be born in Bethlehem (Matthew 2:5–6).

 Verse for today